 11 August – 12 September 2010

 Art Gallery of New South Wales, Sydney

-Internationally renowned sound and media artist Stephen Vitiello, concerns himself with the physicality of sound and its ability to define spatial environments.
-Vitiello started his career as a punk guitarist, however his practice now revolves around the transformation of incidental atmospheric noise into perceptually challenging soundscapes.
+Internationally renowned sound and media artist Stephen Vitiello concerns himself with the physicality of sound and its ability to define spatial environments.
+Vitiello started his career as a punk guitarist, and his practice now revolves around the transformation of incidental atmospheric noise into perceptually challenging soundscapes.
 Recognised for his ethereal installations, Vitiello’s work has been shown extensively across Europe and the Americas.

 LEARNING STAGES: Senior secondary (Stages 5-6) | Tertiary